maarten-pennings/P2000/readme.md

 1068  C9 00 00 C9 00 00 C3 63  .......c
 ```

-You find the complete result in the repo [basic1.1.log](cartridgedump/basic1.1.log).
+You find the complete log in the repo [basic1.1.log](cartridgedump/basic1.1.log).
 You will find some empty lines, my assumption is that the P2000
-adds 6 empty lines every 66 lines, to skip the performation of the
+adds 6 empty lines every 66 lines, to skip the perforation of the
-continuous paper of the 1980's printers.
+continuous paper of the 1980s' printers.
+Later I found on page 49 [Gebruiksaanwijzing](docs/Gebruiksaanwijzing-P2000T-met-P2305-BASIC-NL.pdf)
+that this assumption is indeed true, but that the constants (66 lines per page,
+6 lines skip are actually settable in Monitor RAM via a poke.

-Finally, I write a [python script](cartridgedump) to convert that dump to pure binary.
+Finally, I wrote a [python script](cartridgedump) to convert that log to pure binary.

 ```python
 inname= "basic1.1.log"